 Bringing the Open Brief to life.
 In the future, what are people doing?

-People are walking to and through the sites from all directions. #GatheringPlace #GatheringOnTheMove
+People are walking to and through the sites from all directions, including through a new entrance to the area through the Castle Walls. #GatheringPlace #GatheringOnTheMove

 Cyclists who use their bikes for mobility are able to cycle at all times of days to and through the area as part of making York accessible for all. #GatheringPlace #GatheringOnTheMove #GatheringAccessibly

-People who are blind or partially sighted are using texture and high contrast designs in the public spaces to navigate to and through the area.
+People who are blind or partially-sighted are using textured and high contrast designs in the public spaces to navigate to and through the area.
 Families are also using this as they move through the area.
 Children are laughing, swerving and grabbing their parents’ hands as they try to stay on the line or within certain colour blocks. #GatheringPlace #GatheringOnTheMove #GatheringAccessibly

 Movement: Design Challenges

-- This design work for the area needs to be considered in terms of navigation towards the area from beyond, from the Railway Station and from the centre of town.
+- This design work for the area needs to be considered in terms of navigation towards the area from bus stops and from further beyond, from the Railway Station, from the centre of town and both directions along the Foss.
 Key points of difficulty have been noted – for example the end of Coney Street and junction with Castlegate / Clifford Street.
+Ways of improving the crossing of Coppergate at different points should be carefully considered.
+All of these must be seen as a process of connecting Castle Gateway to the rest of the city centre, and exploring opportunities for these connecting routes – Clifford Street, Castlegate, Coppergate – to be improved to become part of a broader destination, rather than just “a route to” Castle Gateway.

 - There should be cycle parking in locations within the Castle Gateway where people would want to transfer from cycle to walking, not simply where it can be hidden away.
 This means finding locations near the entrances to the main attractions, and providing adequate parking so cycles are not locked in inconvenient or dangerous places due to overcrowding.
 Cycle parking needs adequate provision for “non-standard” cycles such as cargo bikes or trikes.